 As you might have guessed, there are actually a number of ways in which your Garmin device will calculate how many calories you’ve burned.
 And not unexpectedly, the accuracy level varies based on which method you use.
 Some methods offer a rudimentary guesstimate, while others are based on scientific testing that’s then imported into your device to get far more accurate results.

-So, let’s walk through each of the six major methods, starting with the most accurate, and working our way down the list to the less accurate.
+So, let’s walk through each of the six major methods, starting with the most accurate, and working our way down the list to the less accurate (the last option, Kilojoules, isn’t really ‘less accurate’ per se, but different…more in a moment).

 1) New Leaf VO2 Test Profile: This method requires testing at one of a number of New Leaf testing centers around the country.
 New Leaf is actually a 3rd party company that’s developed a pretty comprehensive way to determine calorie burn based on VO2 tests that are done.
 The tests are not terribly unlike your common VO2 max test, and involve you being hooked up to tubes and wires.
 The tests though are sport-specific, meaning you complete a running test to allow the Forerunner to determine running activity calories.
 The tests don’t cross over, but there are tests available for running, cycling and elliptical.
 Once a test is complete you can download your ‘profile’ into your Garmin device to get the most accurate calorie burn metrics when combined with a heart rate monitor.
 I’m looking to get a New Leaf test done and put together a post or series of posts on the experience and accuracy I see.
 Here’s the list of current devices, and levels of compatibility.